-At this time, the Grove School will be closed through May 1, 2020, following state and county guidelines.
-This situation is fluid and we will contact stakeholders as it evolves.
-In the meantime, the Grove School will be moving to distance learning.
-Below you will find contact information and listing for each class, as well as resources for navigating this new territory.
+At this time, the Grove School will be closed for the remainder of the 2019-2020 school year, following state and county guidelines.
+Below you will find contact information and listing for each class, as well as resources for navigating this new territory, including our grading policy regarding the remainder of this school year.

 Find classes and contact information here.
 Office hours are times that teachers have dedicated to communicating with students and families.
 In many cases, students already have established Google Classrooms and online routines.
 There are also tutorials at the end of this page, if you have not interacted with that platform before.